 The purpose of an installation inspection is to ensure the systematic integrity of a metering installation.
 Its purpose is not to verify individual meter accuracy, which is verified with certified measuring apparatus.

-The installation inspection will help to ensure accurate measurement by verifying that:
+The installation inspection helps to ensure accurate measurement by verifying that:

 - approved meters and instrument transformers are used